Vascular dementia: Signs and symptoms

 In small vessel disease, the frontal lobes are often affected.
-Consequently, people with vascular dementia tend to perform worse than their Alzheimer's disease counterparts in frontal lobe tasks, such as verbal fluency, and may present with frontal lobe problems: apathy, abulia (lack of will or initiative), problems with attention, orientation, and urinary incontinence.
+Consequently, people with vascular dementia tend to perform worse than those with Alzheimer's disease on frontal lobe-heavy tasks, such as those involving verbal fluency.
+They may present with frontal lobe problems, such as apathy, abulia (i.e., lack of will or initiative), difficulties with attention and orientation, and urinary incontinence.
 They tend to exhibit more perseverative behavior.
 People with vascular dementia may also present with general slowing of processing ability, difficulty shifting sets, and impairment in abstract thinking.
 Apathy early in the disease is more suggestive of vascular dementia.

-Rare genetic disorders that cause vascular lesions in the brain have other presentation patterns.
+Rare genetic disorders that cause vascular lesions in the brain exhibit other clinical presentations.
 As a rule, they tend to occur earlier in life and have a more aggressive course.
-In addition, infectious disorders, such as syphilis, can cause arterial damage, strokes, and bacterial inflammation of the brain.
+In addition, some infectious diseases, such as neurosyphilis, can cause arterial damage, strokes, and bacterial inflammation of the brain.